Choosing a Pool Builder

 You should be able to obtain references easily from any reputable builder.
 Ask for details of people who have contracted similar work to yours and arrange to visit them.
-This allows you to view the finished product, check finer details (such as tile finish) and speak to the previous customer directly about the company.
+This allows you to view the finished product, check finer details (such as tile finishes) and speak to the previous customer directly about the company.
 If a builder cannot provide references, it may be best to look elsewhere.

-Ensure the Builder has Insurance
+Ensure the Builder has insurance

-Any builder should be insured, to cover against damages to property during work, contractor injury etc. during work.
+Any builder should be insured, to cover against damages to property during work, contractor injury, etc. during work.
 Obtain details of this insurance so that you know you are not taking on any unknown liabilities.
 Any issues here are a clear red flag.

 Ensure you Really Understand the Payment and Cost Structure

 It is a good idea to find out how much of the build price you will pay up front and when the rest will be requested by the builder.
 For example, if you are asked to pay more than 66% of the cost before the pools concrete layer has been added, it is advisable to look elsewhere.